-Second, almost $1 billion in revenue is lost in tourism each year to water pollution, according to the EPA.
+Almost $1 billion in revenue is lost in tourism each year to water pollution, according to the EPA.
 This comes from nutrient pollution and associated algae blooms.
-In August 2018, a red algae bloom off the southwest coast of Florida created an emergency health crisis.
+In August 2018, a red-algae bloom off the southwest coast of Florida created an emergency health crisis.
 Hospital admissions increased by 54% because of toxic vapors emitted from decaying algae.
-Red tide clean-up efforts cost the state between $11,114 and $250,000 per event between 2004 and 2007.
+Red-tide clean-up efforts cost the state between $11,114 and $250,000 per event between 2004 and 2007.

 Elsewhere in the world, pollution and acidification threaten a key underpinning of the world’s sea life.
 Coral reefs support the life cycle of over 25% of all marine species.
 The reefs provide shelter, food, and breeding grounds.
 More than half a billion people around the world depend on them for food or fishing income.
 The National Marine Fisheries Service estimates the commercial value of U.S. fisheries from coral reefs is more than $100 million.
 The loss in coral is a concern because coral infuses billions into local economies from tourism.
 It also protects shorelines from unchecked erosion.

 Water pollution also negatively impacts real estate values.
 The EPA found that waterfront property values drop as much as 25% if the water is polluted compared to properties with clean water.

 A study of waterfront properties in New York showed significant differences between those on clean versus polluted lakes.
 Prices for properties on highly-polluted Lake Erie rose 188% over a 13-year period.
 That sounds great, but not compared to the values on clean Lake Chautauqua.
 Those values rose 406%.

 Despite these discouraging facts, there are viable and proven means to combat our nation’s water pollution.
 The government must make clean water a higher priority, especially in more populated areas.